metehanugus/4458-AirlineTicketingAPI/README.md

 This project has been a comprehensive exercise in applying theoretical knowledge to a practical scenario.
 It challenged my understanding of API development, data modeling, and cloud-based deployment, providing invaluable insights into real-world application development.
 The experience has significantly bolstered my skills in software engineering and data management.

 ### TASK LIST
-- [x] All REST services must be versionable
-In the project, the REST services have been implemented with versioning in mind, as evidenced by the use of the [ApiVersion("1.0")] annotation in the controller classes (FlightController.cs and UsersController.cs).
+- [x] All REST services must be versionable. // In the project, the REST services have been implemented with versioning in mind, as evidenced by the use of the [ApiVersion("1.0")] annotation in the controller classes (FlightController.cs and UsersController.cs).
 This annotation is a clear indicator that the API endpoints in these controllers are designed to be versionable.
-- [x] At least one service must support paging
+- [x] At least one service must support paging. // The GetFlights method in the FlightController class allows clients to specify a pageNumber and a pageSize.
+The method applies these parameters to filter the results from the database, returning only a specific page of flights.
-- [ ] For authentication, JWT or Oauth can be implemented.
-Please check the examples from class
+- [x] For authentication, JWT or Oauth can be implemented.
+Please check the examples from class. // JWT is implemented in the project.
-- [ ] Must have Swagger UI or document
+- [x] Must have Swagger UI or document
-- [ ] You can choose any development environment you like as long as they support REST services.
+- [x] You can choose any development environment you like as long as they support REST services.
+(Visual Studio 2022)
-- [ ] You can make assumptions as long as you document them
+- [x] You can make assumptions as long as you document them
-- [ ] create a data model and use a database service from any cloud service you like (preferably Azure + 10 points).
-Use local services if you cant
+- [x] create a data model and use a database service from any cloud service you like (preferably Azure + 10 points).
+Use local services if you cant. // SQL Database is created in Azure.
+We are using cloud service for saving our data.
-- [ ] For API hosting, use a cloud service (+10 points) or local application server service DELIVERABLES
+- [x] For API hosting, use a cloud service (+10 points) or local application server service // Azure is used for API hosting.
+Check: https://metehanairline.azurewebsites.net/swagger/index.html
+DELIVERABLES
-- [ ] A readme document in your github code repo that has
+- [x] A readme document in your github code repo that has
-- [ ] code link to source code of the project i.e github, bitbucket
+- [x] code link to source code of the project i.e github, bitbucket
-- [ ] your design, assumptions, and issues you encountered.
+- [x] your design, assumptions, and issues you encountered.
-- [ ] Data model (i.e an ER)
+- [x] Data model (i.e an ER)
-- [ ] Include a link to a short video presenting your project (+5 points if you store video on a cloud storage service)
+- [x] Include a link to a short video presenting your project (+5 points if you store video on a cloud storage service) (Uploaded on google drive: link will be here)